artakhak/JsonQL/README.md

 ## JsonQL queries of JSON Files with Result Converted to C# objects

-- The interface [JsonQL.Query.IQueryManager](https://github.com/artakhak/JsonQL/blob/main/JsonQL/Query/IQueryManager.cs) and its extensions are used to query one or more JSON files using a JsonQL query expression.
+- The overloaded methods **QueryObject** in interface [JsonQL.Query.IQueryManager](https://github.com/artakhak/JsonQL/blob/main/JsonQL/Query/IQueryManager.cs>) and similarly named overloaded extension methods with generic parameter **QueryObject<T>** in [JsonQL.Query.QueryManagerExtensions](https://github.com/artakhak/JsonQL/blob/main/JsonQL/Query/QueryManagerExtensions.cs) can be used to to query one or more JSON files using a JsonQL query expressions.

+  **NOTE**: The extension methods with generic parameter **T** are easier to use.
+The methods in [JsonQL.Query.IQueryManager](https://github.com/artakhak/JsonQL/blob/main/JsonQL/Query/IQueryManager.cs) might be easier to use with reflection.
+Moving forward the extension methods will be discussed.

-- The result is converted to [JsonQL.Query.IObjectQueryResult<T>](https://github.com/artakhak/JsonQL/blob/main/JsonQL/Query/IObjectQueryResult.cs) a C# interface of class specified in generic parameter.
+- The result is converted to [JsonQL.Query.IObjectQueryResult<T>](https://github.com/artakhak/JsonQL/blob/main/JsonQL/Query/IObjectQueryResult.cs) a C# interface of class specified in generic parameter where **T** is the generic type argument, which implement used in call to **IJsonQL.Query.QueryManager.QueryObject<T>** method.
-- The result stores the query result converted to type 'T' as well as data about errors encountered during execution of the query.
+- The result stores the query result converted to type **T** as well as data about errors encountered during execution of the query.
-- The type parameter 'T' specified in query method specifies the return object type from query.
+- The type parameter **T** specified in query method specifies the return object type from query.
 It can be any class (value of reference type) including collection types.
-- The type parameter 'T' specified in query is for a collection type, the collection item parameters can be interfaces or classes as well  (value of reference type).
+- If collection type is used for type parameter **T** in in call to **IJsonQL.Query.QueryManager.QueryObject<T>** method, the collection item parameters can be interfaces or classes as well  (value of reference type).
 - Nullable syntax '?' can be specified for return type (including collection item types, if return type is a collection).
 - One ore more JSON files can be specified as parameters to be used when looking up JSON values referenced by JsonQL expressions.
 - If many JSON files are specified the following rules and techniques are used: